Koenkk/zigbee2mqtt.io/docs/devices/YMF40A_RL.md

 ---
 title: "Yale YMF40A RL control via MQTT"
-description: "Integrate your Yale YMF40A RL via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your Yale YMF40A RL via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-03-01T09:06:16
 pageClass: device-page
 ---